Bridge Street Brief:

 The City has been planning for the Bridge Street District since 2009.
 When will we start to see development?

 Plans as transformative as the Bridge Street District require comprehensive study and analysis to understand their impacts on the City as a whole.
 The City has engaged in several planning phases for the Bridge Street District, beginning with visioning in 2009, followed by implementation studies in 2010, a closer look at the Scioto River corridor in 2012, public input and education forums since 2010.
-Dublin City Council recently approved the basic plan review for Bridge Park, presentations are being made on the new Dublin library and public input is being sought for the new riverfront parks.
+Visit the Development Projects page to learn about current development proposals and what’s under construction in the Bridge Street District.

 Why focus on this part of the City?Historic Dublin is a natural starting point, given its traditional walkable character that combines a variety of shops and restaurants with housing, office and civic uses.
 Physical space constraints allows for modest development.
 There are, however, substantial areas on both sides of the Scioto River that are ripe for more comprehensively-planned mixed-use developments and walkable neighborhoods.